 Keeping your fans, players and future players up to date with the inner workings of the club or Kent FA initiatives, and supporting the community will help foster a strong online community and strengthen the communication between club, fans and players.

-As the Kent FA Media Partner for 2021, we’ll be sharing through the year some ways you can use the digital channels available to you to support your club or grassroots initiatives.
+As the Kent FA Media Partner, we’ll be sharing through the year some ways you can use the digital channels available to you to support your club or grassroots initiatives.

 Facebook is one of the most used social medias out there, with a huge population active on its platform.

 For Football clubs and leagues you want to build up a loyal fan base of fans who will regularly engage with and share your content, helping you reach more and more people but also to help build a community.

 Use your Facebook page to post:

 - Updates about upcoming events outside of the football calendar

 - Game days and players.
 Use it to document the build up to the game or events using features like stories.

 - Ask fans questions, to prompt comments and conversation; Should Messi sign?
 As a realistic example.